All Episodes

 You came up to me, dude.

-What's uh why are you approaching me?
+Why are you approaching me?

-I mean it's because the camera's pointing.
+I mean, BJ, it's because the camera's pointing.

-Did you hear me say that I didn't consent to be filmed and you're Did you know that you're in public?
+Did you hear me say that I didn't consent to be filmed?

-Did you know that I don't consent to be filmed and then walk away because we are in public.
+Did you know that I don't consent to be filmed?

 You're filming other people who aren't consenting to be filmed either.

-So let me have you ever heard of the First Amendment?
+Have you ever heard of the First Amendment?

 Yeah.

-Well then you should know that in public you can be filmed.
+Well, then you should know that in public you can be filmed.

 Yeah, I remember whenever the founding fathers in the 1700s said you can walk around with your video cameras.

-I told you not to f film me.
+I told you not to film me.

 Get up.